CatTanker/cnc_map_tool_guide/docs/lutris.md

 ![Lutris](https://upload.wikimedia.org/wikipedia/commons/9/99/Lutris_Game_Platform_%28Logo%29.svg)

 Lutris is a fairly popular game launcher for Linux.
 Note you **need** to do the custom runner to restore multiplayer functionality to cncnet, as well as probably fix some misc errors or bugs.

+**This method is not personally recommended and has not been updated in a while.**

 ### Setting up your bottle (For flexibility and mod usage)